 In a statement obtained by TIME, the Roald Dahl Story Company also noted that the company and Dahl’s family “have apologized unreservedly for the hurt and suffering caused by Roald Dahl’s anti-Semitic comments.
 Those prejudiced statements are in marked contrast to the values of kindness and inclusivity at the heart of Roald Dahl’s stories.”

 Due in part to the controversy surrounding transphobic comments made by Harry Potter author J.K.
-Rowling over the past year, news of new Dahl projects has come amid a period of increased scrutiny of writers’ personal views and whether those views can be separated from their work.
-Dr. Seuss Enterprises recently announced that it would cease publication of six of the author’s books that have racist and insensitive imagery, a move which some critics, including Donald Trump, Jr., chalked up to “cancel culture.”
+Rowling in recent years, news of new Dahl projects has come amid a period of increased scrutiny of writers’ personal views and whether those views can be separated from their work.
+Dr. Seuss Enterprises announced in March 2021 that it would cease publication of six of the author’s books that have racist and insensitive imagery, a move which some critics, including Donald Trump, Jr., chalked up to “cancel culture.”
 But as Abraham Foxman, the national director of the Anti-Defamation League at the time, wrote in a 1990 letter to The New York Times following Dahl’s death, “Talent is no guarantee of wisdom.
 Praise for Mr. Dahl as a writer must not obscure the fact that he was also a bigot.”

 Here’s what you need to know about the author’s history of prejudice and how it’s impacting his legacy today.